Pulecz/presentations/pyvo_2017_05_25_xp_teaching_python.rst

   - lots of people doing work in unnecessarily complex way

-  - they no idea how easy can it really be
+  - they have no idea how easy can it really be

   - let's try to teach them, so they at least have an idea that its possible